openfaas/docs/docs/reference/profiles.md

 Profiles in Kubernetes work by injecting the supplied configuration directly into the correct locations of the Function's Deployment.
 This allows us to directly expose the underlying API without any additional modifications.
 Currently, it exposes the following Pod and Container options from the Kubernetes API.

+- `podSecurityContext` : (OpenFaaS CE & Pro) https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ for a description and links to any additional documentation about the Pod Security Context.
+- `nodeSelectors` : (OpenFaaS CE & Pro)
+- `tolerations` : (OpenFaaS CE & Pro) https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/ for a description and links to any additional documentation about Tolerations.
 - `runtimeClassName` : (OpenFaaS Pro) https://kubernetes.io/docs/concepts/containers/runtime-class/ for a description and links to any additional documentation about Pod Runtime Class
 - `topologySpreadConstraints` : (OpenFaaS Pro) (https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) for a description and links to any additional documentation about the Pod Security Context.
-- `tolerations` : https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/ for a description and links to any additional documentation about Tolerations.
-- `podSecurityContext` : https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ for a description and links to any additional documentation about the Pod Security Context.
-- `affinity` : https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity for a description and links to any additional documentation about Node Affinity.
+- `affinity` : (OpenFaaS Pro) https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity for a description and links to any additional documentation about Node Affinity.

 The configuration use the exact options that you find in the Kubernetes documentation.